NoBrainerORM/nobrainer.io/docs/fields.md

 the default value assignment on `created_at`.
 Please create a GitHub issue if this behavior is a problem for you.

+Note that specifying a default value at some point in time does not apply the default value to existing documents in the database.
+Existing documents must be manually migrated.

 ## Readonly Fields

 When declaring a field with `:readonly => true`, the field cannot be reassigned